Fragments of Memory

 Glancing at the empty chair where Felix had once sat with the Artificial Environment helmet, Truman thought, Was it really a month ago already?

 “Be quiet.
 I need to concentrate.”
 Liesl swiped her compad in front of the larger monitor.
 The screen lit up.
 She turned to Truman.
 “I have to use text search.
-The machine only accepts the professor’s voice.”
+The machine only recognizes the professor’s voice.”

 As Truman watched, the technical details on the screen made little sense to him.
 Bored, he wandered over to the front window, then slumped into the comfortable lounge chair Felix had used.
 He donned the AE helmet.